 You can do a tour of Braid’s courses in the Highlands.
 Boat of Garten is a breathtaking course in the heart of Cairngorms National Park and has been dubbed ‘the Gleneagles of the north’.

 Golspie enjoys stunning views over the Dornoch Firth, while Brora is Braid’s most northerly creation and is indeed the headquarters of the James Braid Golfing Society.

-‘Old’ Tom Morris is another illustrious course designer who left his mark on the Highlands.
-Strathpeffer Spa was laid out by Morris and has been described as ‘a jewel in the Highlands’ by the BBC’s Peter Alliss.
+‘Old’ Tom Morris was another illustrious course designer who left his mark on the Highlands.
+Strathpeffer Spa was laid out by Morris and was described as ‘a jewel in the Highlands’ by the BBC’s Peter Alliss.